Too Sad to Dance

 Now, everybody’s laughing at me

-In the first verse, the singer finds a message in a bottle, which symbolizes a message of rejection.
+In the first verse, the singer finds a message in a bottle, which symbolizes rejection.
 The message tells them to go home because they are no longer loved.
+The “message in a bottle” serves as a powerful symbol of communication and hope, but in this context, it conveys the message that there is no love left.
 The lyrics reflect a sense of despair and realization that the relationship has ended.

 The mention of going to the club, having too much to drink, and being laughed at by others suggests an attempt to escape the pain of rejection through distractions and temporary relief.